wallco/wallco/README.md

 I look forward to dive deeper into the data world and eventually get a full time position as a Data Scientist or Data Engineer.

 - :alien: My main technologies are Python, SQL and JavaScript
-- :books: I am, above all, a learning enthusiast always aiming to work with new stuff!
+- :books: I am, above all, a learning enthusiast and always aiming to work with new stuff!

 **Languages and Tools:**